Ted Binion: Career

 In 1964, Benny Binion regained full control of the Horseshoe after previously selling his interest to cover legal costs in defending himself on tax evasion charges.
 Because he had been convicted of murder in 1931, he was legally prohibited from obtaining a gaming license.
 His sons Jack and Ted — aged only 23 and 21, respectively — took over the day-to-day operation of the Horseshoe while Benny remained on the payroll, assuming the title of Director of Public Relations.
 Jack became president of the Horseshoe, while Ted became casino manager.
-For the next thirty years, Ted was the face that was often seen during the peak evening hours of the casino's operation and became known for hosting its poker tournaments.
+For the next thirty years, Ted was often seen during the peak evening hours of the casino's operation and became known for hosting its poker tournaments.

 By 1986, Ted Binion had been arrested on drug trafficking charges and begun drawing attention for his connection to organized crime figure Herbert "Fat Herbie" Blitzstein.
 Binion had begun engaging in substance abuse, to the point where dealers at the Horseshoe reportedly became aware of his presence due to the telltale odor of marijuana smoke whenever he was using an "eye in the sky" camera to monitor the casino floor.
 Binion had also started a relationship with Sandy Murphy, an exotic dancer, which resulted in his estranged wife and daughter leaving him.
 The Nevada Gaming Control Board (NGCB) suspected that Binion was using Murphy as a bagwoman.

 In 1996, the NGCB provisionally banned Binion from any management role in the Horseshoe and ordered that he undergo regular drug testing.
 Binion struggled to avoid running afoul of the drug tests and, at one point, shaved off all of his body hair in an attempt to circumvent a hair test that would reveal his persistent usage.
 His gaming license was suspended in May 1997 after it was found that he had violated the drug testing agreement.
 Ten months later, after learning of Binion's association with Blitzstein, the NGCB voted unanimously to permanently revoke his license.
 The ruling, and the sale of the family's Montana ranch, caused Binion's drug abuse to escalate, especially with regard to marijuana, Xanax and the street drug tar heroin.